-This ordinance reflects the experience that the Town has had in implementing land use regulations since the passage of the initial Zoning Ordinance in 1998.
+This ordinance reflects the experience that the Town has had in implementing land use regulations since the passage of the initial Zoning Ordinance in June 1996.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Enactment.
 Be it ordained by the Council of the Town of Sorrento, pursuant to the powers granted by Title 33, Sections 4721-4729 of the Louisiana Revised Statutes, wishes to exercise all its power allowed under the police powers of the United States Constitution, the Louisiana Constitution, and Louisiana Revised Statute 33:1236, as amended.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Jurisdiction.
 The provisions of this ordinance shall apply to the Town of Sorrento in Sorrento Town, Louisiana.

-This ordinance shall be administered by the Town of Sorrento Planning and Zoning Commission, established under Section 17-1: Sorrento Town Planning and Zoning Commission -- Created.
+This ordinance shall be administered by the Town of Sorrento Planning and Zoning Commission, established under ArticleIV.
+Boards and Commissions.
+Secs 2-107 & 208: Sorrento Town Planning and Zoning Commission -- Created.

 This ordinance sets forth the requirements for a person to obtain a development permit for the construction or major alteration of a building or structure in the Town of Sorrento.
 The requirements for development permits are set forth in Section 17-2090(B): Development permits required.
 The ordinance also sets forth additional requirements for obtaining a building permit for single-family structures.
-The requirements for building permits are set forth in the Sorrento Town Buildings and Building Regulations, Chapter 6 of the Code of Ordinances of Sorrento Town.
+The requirements for building permits are set forth in the Sorrento Town Building Code, Article 2 of the Code of Ordinances of the Town of Sorrento.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Commentary.
 Throughout this ordinance, subsections prefaced “Commentary” are included.
 Each commentary represents an official statement of legislative finding and purpose.
 Whenever a section or sub-section of this ordinance is deemed to require clarification, explanation of its intent, or further elaboration, that section is followed by a commentary.
 The commentaries have been legislatively adopted together with the more formal text of the ordinance.
 They are intended as a guide to the administration and interpretation of the ordinance and shall be treated in the same manner as other aspects of legislative history.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Interpretation.
 An administrator, the Planning and Zoning Commission, or the courts shall interpret this ordinance to promote the purposes set forth by the Town of Sorrento Council.
 Those called upon to interpret this ordinance shall proceed as follows: